When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Approach: Uncertainty-Aware Policy Steering

-Intuitively, this factorization leverages the commonsense reasoning abilities of the VLM in a structured way to re-calibrate $p^\text{VLM}$ intrinsically even before non-conformity score computation.
+Intuitively, this factorization leverages the commonsense reasoning abilities of the VLM in a structured way to re-calibrate $\mathbb{P}^\text{VLM}$ intrinsically even before non-conformity score computation.
 We find this to be especially useful in incapable scenarios or when one behavior mode is underrepresented in the action samples.
-For example, consider the scenario where all action samples place the nut with the handle facing right (i.e., $\lang^k$ = ``The nut's handle faces right'', $\forall k \in \{1,\hdots,K\}$).
-Naively querying $p^\text{VLM}$ results in an extremely biased distribution in favor of selecting the option with handle-facing-right, ignoring the possibility that the user is left-handed.
+For example, consider the scenario where all action samples insert the block into the right hole (i.e., $\lang^k$ = ``Robot inserts the block into the back right hole'', $\forall k \in \{1,\hdots,K\}$).
+Naively querying $\mathbb{P}^\text{VLM}$ results in an extremely biased distribution in favor of selecting the option with block in the right hole, ignoring the possibility that the user is left-handed.
 In our factorized approach, the VLM is asked to reason about hidden aspects of the task or user intents, and thus includes the possibility that the user is right \textit{or} left-handed in $\Theta$.
 This reshapes the final distribution over options, forcing the VLM to place non-trivial probability mass on the $K+1$th ``none'' option.
 In turn, this results in the reduced overconfidence of the VLM in incapable scenarios and enables the robot to ask for help only when necessary.
 In ambiguous scenarios, this same principle helps re-weight the distribution over several equally likely behaviors.
-In Sec.~\ref{sec:experiments}, we show empirically that our factorization results in $p^\text{VLM}$ that is substantially more calibrated even before conformal adjustment, and outperforms chain-of-thought reasoning (CoT) \cite{wei2022chain}.
+In Sec.~\ref{sec:experiments}, we show empirically that our factorization results in $\mathbb{P}^\text{VLM}$ that is substantially more calibrated even before conformal adjustment, and outperforms chain-of-thought reasoning (CoT) \cite{wei2022chain}.
 Ultimately, we obtain non-trivial prediction sets with high empirical coverage while also reducing the help rate.